Dhruvdr/Customer-Segmentation-/README.md

         Cluster 0 : high recency rate but low freq and monetary. contains 2585 customers Cluster 1 : low recency rate but high freq and monetary. conatins 1753 customers

-Plots are saved in the output.
+Visualization Plots are saved in the Output directory.